hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 ## What is Trader Test?

 Trader Test simulates automated responses.
-It also provides an environment in which NCTS support staff simulate the tasks done by Border Force personnel.
+It also provides an environment in which New Computerised Transit System (NCTS) support staff simulate the tasks done by Border Force personnel.

 Trader Test enables you to check that your software is fully compatible with the CTC Traders API.
 Using Trader Test to validate the compatibility of your software is a prerequisite to being given access to the live production environment.